GhostlyShare for localhost previews

 GhostlyShare scans local listening ports, probes HTTP and HTTPS endpoints, reads page titles, and can recognize API surfaces through OpenAPI, Swagger, docs, and health endpoints.

-No login, no account, no paid plan, and no custom domain are needed.
-Start the local app, press Start, and GhostlyShare creates a shareable preview link.
+No login, no account, no paid plan, and no custom domain are needed for the quick path.
+When a branded URL matters, use the optional Cloudflare custom domain flow.

 HTTP and WebSocket proxying